elasticspoon/personal_site/_posts/2023/08/21/2023-08-21-Making a service to run tmux-continuum with no status line.md

 };
 ```

-The configuration for the timer is basically identical with minor syntax changes.
+The timer configuration is essentially identical, with minor syntax differences.
 You can find all the configuration options for services [here](https://search.nixos.org/options?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=systemd.user.services.%3Cname%3E) and for timers [here](https://search.nixos.org/options?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=systemd.user.timers.%3Cname%3E).
-The one thing of note is the addition of `path`.
-[From the documentation](https://search.nixos.org/options?channel=unstable&show=systemd.user.services.%3Cname%3E.path&from=0&size=50&sort=relevance&type=packages&query=systemd.user.services.%3Cname%3E.path):
+One noteworthy addition is the `path` section.
+As per the [documentation](https://search.nixos.org/options?channel=unstable&show=systemd.user.services.%3Cname%3E.path&from=0&size=50&sort=relevance&type=packages&query=systemd.user.services.%3Cname%3E.path):

 > Packages added to the service’s `PATH` environment variable.
 Both the `bin` and `sbin` subdirectories of each package are added.

-If you try running the service without this call, you will quickly notice that the script cannot make a call to `tmux` or to `basename` without those packages being in its path.
-Thus, we need to add them.
-The Home Manager version does not have the same issue because it has a different run time environment (how it differs I really don't know).
+Without this, the script wouldn't have access to commands like `tmux` or `basename`.
+Adding these packages to the path is essential for proper execution.
+The Home Manager version doesn't encounter the same issue because it has a different runtime environment (though the specifics are beyond my knowledge).

 {: .box-note .ignore-blockquote }

 <!-- prettier-ignore -->
->**Service File contents**\\
+>**Viewing Service File Contents**\\
-> If you are interested in what the contents of these service files actually look like there is a handy command `systemctl cat --user name_of_service.service` or `name_of_timer.timer`
+> To inspect the contents of these service files, you can use the `systemctl cat --user name_of_service.service` or `name_of_timer.timer` command.

 ### Running the Services

-Having set up the services, we can now look in `${HOME}/.config/sytemd/user` and we will see our created files:
+With the services set up, you can find the created files in `${HOME}/.config/sytemd/user`:

 ```console
 $ > tree ~/.config/systemd/user/